dougeby/IntuneDocs/intune-user-help/sign-in-to-the-company-portal.md

 ms.collection: M365-identity-device-management
 ---

-# Sign in to Company Portal and Microsoft Intune app <!--User Story 1132123-->
+# Sign in to Company Portal

 There are three ways to sign in to the Company Portal app: